 Every time that time of month comes around, we get anxious about starting to feel those painful and annoying cramps that can drain our energy and even distract us from everyday activities.
+Wouldn't it be great if there were natural remedies for menstrual cramps?

 There are a number of herbs that have been used in TCM for centuries to help prevent and alleviate menstrual cramps.
 Here, we review four of them.
+Incorporate as many or as few as you'd like, so that you can experience relief.

 Dang Gui (Angelica Root)